UCLA — Ph.D. Student

 Machine Learning, Natural Language Processing

-I'm a second-year A.I.
+I'm a third-year A.I.
 Ph.D. student in the Computer Science department at UCLA.
-I'm advised by Nanyun (Violet) Peng in the PLUS Lab and study multilinguality in LLMs.
+I'm advised by Nanyun (Violet) Peng in the PLUS Lab and study multilingual NLP.
+In particular, I am interested in the interpretability of cross-lingual representations and modularity in LLMs.
+I am supported by the Amazon AI PhD Fellowship.

-Before this, I spent over two years as a research data scientist at Meta/Facebook AI working on large-scale multilingual NLP.
-There, I generally focused on model evaluation, resource creation & data annotation, and global language strategy for a suite of production models such as machine translation, language identification, and text embeddings.
-Notably, I led the development of the Belebele dataset (GitHub, HuggingFace), which has over a million downloads.
-During my undergrad at UC Berkeley, I worked in Marti Hearst's NLP lab under the mentorship of Philippe Laban.
+I did my undergrad at UC Berkeley, and worked in Marti Hearst's NLP lab under the mentorship of Philippe Laban.
+I then spent over two years as a research data scientist at Meta/Facebook AI working on large-scale multilingual NLP systems, generally focusing on model evaluation, data resources, and global language strategy for a suite of production models such as machine translation, language identification, and text embeddings.
+Notably, I led the development of the Belebele dataset.

-multi-/cross-lingual representations: model interpretability, cross-lingual transfer, modular & "language-agnostic" representations, tokenization
+multi-/cross-lingual representations: cross-lingual transfer, "language-agnostic" representations, tokenization, model interpretability

-multilingual training data & evaluation: language identification, data annotation & resource creation, embeddings evaluation, translation evaluation
+multilingual data & evaluation: language identification, data annotation & resource creation, embeddings evaluation, translation evaluation

 Applications: multilingual embeddings, LLM language adaptation, LMs in low-resource languages, language identification, machine translation